 Learn about our various products, for both government and suppliers, that give you full access to our resources, tools and expert network.

 Governments across the world spend nearly $10 trillion every year to purchase goods and services from private sector suppliers, non-profits, and other partners.
-These purchases, from healthcare to road repair to weapon systems, ultimately have a direct impact on the day-to-day lives of citizens, business and other constituencies.
-However, due to many constrains and issues, the public sector market and the public procurement process that is used to enable the purchases is inefficient and ineffective.
+These purchases, from healthcare to road repair to weapon systems, ultimately have a direct impact on the day-to-day lives of citizens, business, and other constituencies.

-There are many reasons why public procurement and the public sector market is a challenging environment within which buyers and suppliers can deliver desired outcomes.
-For one, a maze of regulations and complex processes make the public sector environment difficult to navigate, for both government professionals and suppliers.
-Additionally, lack of quality information on government needs or market capabilities often leads to ineffective and costly relationships for both government and suppliers.
-These two things collectively create significant barriers to entry in the public sector market, where buyers find it difficult to get access to the right capabilities and suppliers (incumbent and new) find it impossible to offer the right solutions.
+There are many reasons why public procurement and the public sector market is a challenging environment.
+Among other reasons, lack of quality information on government needs or market capabilities often leads to ineffective and costly relationships for both government and suppliers.
+Additionally, the public sector market exhibits many barriers to entry, where buyers find it difficult to get access to the right capabilities and suppliers (incumbent and new) find it impossible to offer the right solutions.